 |We work with municipalities to establish tax abatement programs to help promote and encourage new building and development.
 Residential and commercial tax abatement programs empower local taxing authorities to provide a tax break to property owners over a designated period of time on new property construction and improvements.|

 Uniform Construction Code Group

 The Pennsylvania Uniform Construction Code (UCC), Act 45 of 1999, became law in 2004 and provides uniform standards for new construction and renovations throughout the state.
 Over 90% of Pennsylvania's 2,562 municipalities have elected to administer and enforce the UCC locally using their own employees or via certified third party agencies (private code enforcement agencies) that they have retained.
 Thirty-five local municipalities have elected to jointly administer the UCC through participation in the Armstrong County UCC Group.
 The Group contracts with Bureau Veritas to provide third party inspection services for a set fee schedule.
+Participating Municipalities receive competitive fees for inspection services, access to an appeals board, and County support.
 Individuals seeking information on construction requirements or building permits in participating municipalities may contact Bureau Veritas at 724-548-1414 or 866-378-7717.